Jubatian/cuzebox/README.rst

 - F9: Pause / Unpause
 - F10: Advance a single frame
 - F11: Toggle full screen
+- F12: Toggle between 1 player and 2 player controller allocation

 The UZEM keymap maps the buttons of the SNES controller according to the Uzem emulator with the addition that 'Y' also triggers an SNES Y button press (so the mapping is useful on a QWERTZ keyboard).
 It is not recommended for developing games with complex controls since its layout differs much to the layout of the real controller.

+If you have two game controllers, the emulator will start with two player controller allocation (so one of the controllers belong to Player 1, the other to Player 2), otherwise it will start with one player (both the keyboard and a single game controller will belong to Player 1).
+The keyboard always belongs to Player 1.

 If you want to see how fast the AVR core can possibly run, turn off debug informations and use a small display while the frame rate limiter is off.
 On